fazleelahhee/custom-plugin/README.md

     }
 ```

-If you use composer to pull plugin from repository, you have to make sure plugin installations path setup correctly.
+If you use composer to pull plugin from the repository, you have to make sure plugin installations path setup correctly.

 here is the example:
 ```